-Brentwood is a verdant, upscale neighborhood on westside of Los Angeles.
+Brentwood is a verdant, upscale neighborhood on the westside of Los Angeles.
 It’s filled with mansions and luxury condos and shopping to match.
-It’s style can be summed up I. Three words: Understated, fashionable, and expensive.
-There is little — if any — street art in the usual sense of term, or public art for that matter.
-But the burb is home to one of L.A.’s most visually striking and singular murals, a massive painting of a giant tree on the side of a condo building on a slopey, fashionable but quiet stretch of Barrington Avenue.
-The mural shows a tree in reverse silhouette, a white stylized shape of a trees from roots to emty, wiry branches on a dark gray background.
+Its style can be summed up in three words: Understated, fashionable, and expensive.
+There is little — if any — street art in the usual sense of the term, or public art for that matter.
+But the burb is home to one of L.A.’s most visually striking and singular murals, a massive painting of a giant tree on the side of a condo building on a slopey, fashionable stretch of Barrington Avenue.
+The mural shows a tree in reverse silhouette, a white stylized shape of a tree from roots to empty, wiry branches on a dark gray background.
 It’s simple and elegant and unmissable as you drive past it.
-The irony is if an area that is among the leafiest and greenest in Los Angeles — Brentwood is filled with trees — there is a mural of tree without leaves.
+The irony is in an area that is among the leafiest and greenest in Los Angeles — Brentwood is filled with trees — there is a mural of a tree without leaves.